mbod/comm3130_fall2022/syllabus.md

 	* understand the field of corpus linguistics and how its concepts and tools can be applied to text analysis questions of relevance to Communication
 	* be exposed to a range of techniques from natural language processing and understand how they can be used to improve content analyses
 	* gain a basic level of programming proficiency in the Python programming language and have completed a number of programming exercises to build, clean and analysis corpora of text
+	* complete a data science project focused the analysis of text data and gain group work and collaborative skills

 ## Textbooks and resources